 It is important to be aware that sharks inhabit the Great Barrier Reef and the Queensland coast including freshwater estuaries, canals and streams.

-To reduce the risk of negative interactions with sharks:
+To reduce the risk of negative encounters with sharks:

-- Avoid swimming at dawn and dusk as sharks are more actively hunting at these times
+- Don't swim at dawn or dusk — sharks are more actively hunting at these times

-- Always swim, snorkel or dive with a buddy
+- Swim, surf, snorkel or dive with a buddy

-- Be mindful of water conditions — don’t swim in murky or unclear water as this can increase the potential of mistaken interactions with sharks
+- Always swim in clear water — not in murky water, estuary mouths or canals as this can increase the potential of mistaken interactions with sharks

-- Don’t forget to use on-board holding tanks while in anchorages — even black waste can attract fish, which in turn attracts predators
+- Use on-board holding tanks while in anchorages — even black waste can attract fish, which in turn attracts predators

-- Do not swim near or interfere with shark control equipment.
+- Don't swim near or interfere with shark control equipment

 Want to share this information?